 2. Colorful and authentic décor.

-Woven fabrics, natural materials and textiles as well as repurposing are exactly the kind of items you’ll find in the tropics.
-Woven hand baskets, empty coconut shells for tealight holders, driftwood bowls, old pallets for coffee tables etc. Sourcing these kind of materials will definitely make your home look like it belongs on the beach!
+Woven hand baskets, empty coconut shells for tealight holders, driftwood bowls, old pallets for coffee tables etc. There are many things you can DIY, says Kellie of T-Square Real Estate Services, and it won’t cost you a fortune.
+Sourcing these kind of materials will definitely make your home look like it belongs on the beach!
 And the planet will thank you too!